• Skip to main content

 Unfortunately, if the compressor manufacturer is offshore, and they do not have a sales or distribution organization here, then good luck.
 Getting OEM parts may be impossible.

-On line sourcing can help.
+Online sourcing can help.
 Companies that supply parts to rebuild or repair the smaller, DIY type air compressor, and there are a lot of them now, can sometimes get you parts.
+Just like the part that is readily available on Amazon I provided up the page, there are many more out there, you just need to conduct sufficient search and find the right one for your compressor.

 Compare that to the price of the compressor when you bought it, and compare that total to the cost of a new compressor today.